-The first and foremost factor that will accelerate the lifespan of the Persian cat is by providing your cat high-quality nutritional food diet from time to time.
-As a general rule Persian cats require a diet that is higher in fat and protein than that of other domesticated cats.
+The first and foremost factor that will accelerate the lifespan of the Persian cat is by providing your cat with a high-quality nutritional food diet from time to time.
+As a general rule, Persian cats require a diet that is higher in fat and protein than that of other domesticated cats.
 This is due to their slow metabolism and high activity level.
-In addition, Persian cats tend to be prone to obesity so their diet should be monitored carefully.
+In addition, Persian cats tend to be prone to obesity, so their diet should be monitored carefully.

 For these reasons, it is important to choose a food specifically designed for Persian cats.
-Some common ingredients found in Persian cat food include chicken turkey lamb fish and rice.
+Some common ingredients in Persian cat food include chicken, turkey, lamb, fish, and rice.
 Royal Canin Persian cat food is one of the most popular foods for Persian cats.

-Also, since they have a flat face, it might be tough for them to eat some shapes or sizes of food, so if you find your cat not eating a particular food, it can be because of its structure.
+Also, since they have flat faces, it might be tough for them to eat some shapes or sizes of food, so if you find your cat not eating a particular food, it can be because of its structure.

 - White Persian cat